progmaticltd/homebox/docs/features.md

 to trusted servers, by specifying a list of domain names you want to trust.

 Some clients: [XMPP client software](https://xmpp.org/software/clients.html).

+# Gogs git server

+You can optionally install a small, fast and light git server called [gogs](https://gogs.io/).
+The server is configured with the following features:

+- HTTPS certificate
+- LDAP authentication
+- Automatic update
+- Two factors authentication
+- Repository mirror

 # Other features